Jump to the content

-The Alexander von Humboldt Foundation invites Germany-based early- and mid-career researchers from various research fields to apply to participate in a symposium, organised jointly with the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES), focusing on the theme of “AI for Good: Global Responsible Innovation and Business Transformation”.
+The Alexander von Humboldt Foundation invites Germany-based early- and mid-career researchers from various research fields to apply to participate in a symposium jointly organised with the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES) focused on the theme of “Bridging Transitions Together: Collaborative Technologies for Future-Proof Industry and Society”.

-The symposium will take place from 24 September to 27 September 2026 in Brazil and aims to incentivise and establish international engagement and collaboration between researchers working in both countries in a broad range of disciplines.
+The symposium will take place from (Thursday) 28 October 2027 to (Sunday) 31 October 2027 in Berlin (tbc), Germany.
+The symposium aims to incentivise and establish international engagement and collaboration between researchers working in both countries in a broad range of disciplines.
 It is designed to encourage the exchange of ideas across both disciplinary and national boundaries by adopting a format that will allow for extensive discussion and debate, and other networking opportunities.

 Thematic focus